NVlabs/ProtoMotions/README.md

 This codebase supports both IsaacGym and IsaacSim.
 You can install one or both and the simulation backend is selected via the configuration file.

+First run `git lfs fetch --all` to fetch all files stored in git-lfs.

 <details>
 <summary>IsaacGym</summary>